 What is most remarkable about the “pains of birth” is that it is a grand analogy for the biological workings of the recurrent pain conundrum that many face throughout their lives – AKA chronic pain.

 The Pain to Pain link:

 Physical to Emotional | Emotional to Physical

 Though quite often it is not as obvious to us as it may seem, there is a perpetual link between physiological pain and emotional pain whereby one initiates the other and essentially wreaks havoc to our holistic wellbeing.
-There is either a physical ailment that creates an inability to connect or reconnect within us and with others, and thus an emotional affliction; or an emotional affliction that creates this same type of disconnect and thus (thought quite often the links are gone unnoticed) a physiological ailment.
-Further, these interlinked concepts bounce of one another, each perpetuating the other until, in extreme circumstances, there is either a chronic emotional disconnect by way of a mental illness (i.e. depression or anxiety), or a chronic physiological disconnect by way of a chronic pain disease (i.e. arthritis, fibromyalgia, and even Myofascial Pain syndrome).
+There is either a physical ailment that creates an inability to connect or reconnect within us and with others, and thus an emotional affliction, or an emotional affliction that creates this same type of disconnect and thus (though quite often the links are gone unnoticed) a physiological ailment.
+Further, these interlinked concepts bounce of one another, each perpetuating the other until, in extreme circumstances, there is either a chronic emotional disconnect by way of a mental illness (i.e. depression or anxiety) or a chronic physiological disconnect by way of a chronic pain disease (i.e. arthritis, fibromyalgia, and even Myofascial Pain syndrome).

 But, how do I make sense of this

 How does this pain concept relate to me?

 The best way to make sense of this concept is to consider the definitions of both pain and stress – all things considered, stress being the underscoring ailment or affliction and causation.
 So too, by taking these definitions and concretely conceptualizing them through one of the more common physical ailments of chronic pain (i.e. back pain, neck pain, headaches, joint pain, and nerve pain), the perpetual cycle that links psychological and emotional concepts of pain becomes clearer.